mcginnisa/helium_tools/hip19.md

 ## Product Information

-Our first product we are seeking approval for in this document is the Aeon Heavy Aeon Heavy features:
+Our first product we are seeking approval for in this document is the Aeos Heavy Aeos Heavy features:
  * Semtech SX1302 based
  * 27 dBm output power
  * powerful Raspberry Pi 4